 You can attend as many or as few sessions as you like.
 The sessions are free.

 Re-Connect CBT is for anyone over the age of 18 who is facing poor mental health, particularly during the pandemic.
-We are particularly keen to support you if you are currently working with a social worker.
+We are particularly keen to support you if you are currently looking for work and feeling the strain on your mental health.

 Living with anger